Gabtup/modeling_requaypampa_microgrid_viability/README.md

   - `PV_prod`: contains the defined PV panel electrical production for each scenario.

 # Microgrid_part
-Contains the input data required to model the microgrid using [microgridspy](https://microgridspy.readthedocs.io/en/latest/index.html), as well as the corresponding simulation results.
+Contains the input data required to model the microgrid using microgridspy (https://microgridspy.readthedocs.io/en/latest/index.html), as well as the corresponding simulation results.

 * **Subfolders:**